Supporting wellness in the digital age

-Hive afforded the Vitallis group a reliable way of reaching employees no matter where they are due to its remotely accessible, mobile-first design.
-A dedicated Vitallis hub was added to Hive, acting as a digital home for employee wellness.
-This ensured visibility and awareness of the group and gave all staff easy access to wellbeing resources.
+Hive afforded the Vitallis group a reliable way of reaching all employees, regardless of locale.
+A dedicated Vitallis hub was launched to serve as a digital home for employee wellness.
+This increased visibility around the initiative and provided staffers with easy access to related resources.

 Samantha Graf credits Hive as a fundamental part of their wellness strategy.